perfectsense/shot-check/README.md

 If you're a developer, you may also have a local **development** environment, as well.

-An Environment has a base URL that, when combined with a Site's list of paths, produces a collection of URLs.
-This list of URLs will be used to run automated checks.
+An Environment has a base URL that, when combined with a Site's collection of paths, produces a collection of URLs.
+This collection of URLs will be used to run automated checks.

-Note: An example project is created for you when you start Shot Check for the first time.
+**Note**: An example project is created for you when you start Shot Check for the first time.
 Use it as an example when creating your own projects.

 ## Before and After